thetarnav/glitched-writer/README.md

    -  **int** - _(eg. 15) -> this will be the limit._
    -  **float** - _(eg. 0.25) -> Limit = maxGhosts \* goalString.length_

+-  **oneAtATime** - Without this option enabled, letters in your string will animate all at once.
+Enabling this option, by setting it to **true** or any **intiger larger than 0**, will cause the string to be written from left to right (mode: 'erase', will make it go form right to left - when erasing).
+Number value, signifies number of letters being typed at one time.

+   -  **"word"** - _now you can also set is to "word".
+Instead of writing letter by letter, or couple of letters, writer will divide goal text by words._

 -  **glyphs** - A set of characters that can appear as ghosts or letters can change into them

 -  **glyphsFromString** - If you want to add letters from written string to the glyph charset